The Green Man

 Have no fear though, you won’t be greeted by suspicious locals, or warriors, at The Green Man.
 In fact one waiter was French, the other Czech and on the table next to us a group of modern language students spoke a colourful Franglais.

 Local restaurateur, Jayne Gillin, has created quite the interior.
-A glorious, and knowing, mash-up: part Rovers Return gorblimey boozer; part eccentric Country House, all wooden beer-pulls, heavy brocade, gramophones and an antelope’s head.
+A glorious and knowing mash-up, it’s part Rovers Return gorblimey boozer, part eccentric Country House with wooden beer-pulls here, heavy brocade there and, of course, the obligatory antelope’s head. *Okaay*

 Booking the day before, we were given a tiny corner table which was uncomfortably close to our neighbours.